 The power factor PF gives the relation between active and apparent power.
-If there are no harmonics present in the system, it corresponds to the $\cos\varphi$.
+If there are no harmonics present in the system, it corresponds to the $\cos\varphi$ or displacement power factor.
 The PF has a range of -1...0...+1, where the sign gives the direction of energy flow.